- The average cost of car insurance for a 65-year-old driver in California is $2,284 per year for a full coverage policy.

 Who has the cheapest state minimum auto insurance for seniors in California?

-According to our data, Geico offers the cheapest state minimum auto insurance for seniors in California at about $386 a year, on average.
-State Farm and Progressive also scored high when it comes to cheap state minimum insurance coverage for seniors in California.
+Based on our data, $386 offers the lowest state minimum auto insurance rates for seniors in California, at $386 yearly.
+State Farm and Progressive also provide affordable rates on state minimum coverage for seniors in California.

 Which companies offer the cheapest liability car insurance for seniors in California?